kathy940411/KathrynChiang/final_project/final_project.md

 ------------------

-<h2>Is there a specific magnitude that is happening more frequently?</h2>
+## Is there a specific magnitude that is happening more frequently?

 ```python